 - Meet Geographic conditions.

-The primary benefit of the CAH program is that designated health care facilities are exempt from the prospective payment system (PPS) and receive cost-based reimbursement for most Medicare beneficiary inpatient and outpatient services at 101 percent of their allowable and reasonable costs.
+Critical Access Hospitals (CAH) are designated health care facilities are exempt from the prospective payment system (PPS) and receive cost-based reimbursement for most Medicare beneficiary inpatient and outpatient services at 101 percent of their allowable and reasonable costs.
 This enables small rural hospitals to:

 - Maintain quality access to primary and emergency health care services;